BeSTURJC/besturjc.github.io/content/authors/JRamos/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Grad Students
 ---
-Rubén Nieto is a Assistant Professor in the Department of Applied Mathematics, Materials Science and Engineering and Electronic Technology at Rey Juan Carlos University.
-He is involved in teaching of Electronic Systems Design and Design Of Electronic Circuits And Systems and his main research interests include robotics, cloud computing, FPGAs, System-on-Chip, among others.
+Jaime Ramos is a PPI Researcher in the Department of Applied Mathematics, Materials Science and Engineering and Electronic Technology at Rey Juan Carlos University in which he is developing his PhD in Implementation and evaluation of a new robotic paradigm for gait rehabilitation based on reinforcement learning.
+His interests are focused on the development and utilization of robotic systems for the rehabilitation and assistance of impaired patients from the technical and clinical perspectives and the study of the biomechanics of motor control.

-He received his formation at the University of Alcalá, where he obtained a Bachelor's degree, a Master's degree and his Doctor of Philosophy (PhD) in Electronics: Advanced Electronic Systems and Intelligent Systems.
-After obtaining his PhD, he was a postdoctoral researcher at the same University.
+He received his formation at the Technical University of Madrid and Politecnico di Milano, where he obtained a Bachelor's degree and a Master's degree in Biomedical Engineering, respectively.